 6. Giving way on single-lane bridges is a thing

 Another important road-rule has to do with bridges.
-There are a large number of single lane bridges in New Zealand, so don’t just go barrelling up to any old bridge in your Yaris, expecting there to be enough room for you.
+There are a large number of single-lane bridges in New Zealand, so don’t just go barrelling up to any old bridge in your Yaris, expecting there to be enough room for you.
 There’s a sign in front of every bridge with a big black arrow and a small red arrow on it.
-Big black arrow has right of way, little red arrow must wait.
+Big black arrow has right of way, while the little red arrow must wait.
 You can read more about how to cross a one-lane bridge in New Zealand here.

 7. You need to know how to put on snow chains and when

 If you’re visiting in winter there’s a good chance you’re going to need to hire snow chains, especially if you plan on going to the ski fields or driving through some mountainous terrain.
 This means you also need to know how to put on snow chains and when.
 The good news is there will be a big sign along the road that will tell you when it’s time to put them on, the bad news is this particular spot is the #1 spot for fights between couples.
 It’s pretty funny.
-You can find out how to put on snow chains by watching this awesome video by the guys from Jucy Rentals:

 8. You need your passport as proof to buy booze